wild-kard/wild-kard/README.md

 - ⚡ Fun fact: ...
 -->

 Full Stack Developer with experience in Python, Javascript (React & Node.js), Wordpress (and PHP for plugins), HTML/CSS, Bitcoin and Liquid.
-Learning Elixir.
+Learning Rust.

 Working on Arctica, a free and open source Bitcoin cold storage protocol.